Office of the Chief

 Adult Services Division

 Director Downing was instrumental in the development and implementation of the following: youth transition plans, community service work program, Use of Force audit, T4C for Juvenile Services, authored several Departmental and Juvenile Institutional policies, developed protocols and guidelines for Proposition 63, and established an MOU with FSO for Officer Involved Shootings.
+Director Downing is currently the lead for the Lexipol policy implementation and development for Probation Services.

 Juvenile Services Division